VIC.GOV.AU | Policy and Advisory Library

 • Principals are encouraged to accommodate requests for MP and candidate visits to schools.

-• School employees must always remain politically neutral in their work – this extends to decisions to host or invite MPs or candidates to the school and during any visit.
+• School employees must always remain politically neutral in their work – this extends to decisions to host or invite MPs or candidates to the school, during any visit and to any correspondence with MPs or candidates.

-• Schools must notify their regional director and area executive director of any proposed visit by an MP or candidate.
+• Schools must notify their regional director and area executive director of any proposed visit or correspondence from an MP or candidate.

 • Particular requirements exist during the caretaker period in election years.